-Entry Criteria: ia: Students are required to have completed Level 1 Music Students with previous formal music training or performance experience may enter this level at the discretion of the HOD Music AS No. Descriptor Level Internally Assessed Credits Externally Assessed Credits Making Music 91270 Perform two substantial pieces of music as a featured soloist 2 6 91274 Perform a substantial piece of music as a featured soloist on a second instrument 2 3 91272 Demonstrate ensemble skills by performing a substantial piece of music as a member of a group 2 4 91271 Compose two substantial pieces of music 2 6 91275 Demonstrate aural understanding through written representation 2 4 Music Studies 91276 Demonstrate knowledge of conventions in a range of music scores 2 4 91277 Demonstrate understanding of two substantial contrasting music works 2 6 91273 Devise an instrumentation for an ensemble 2 4 91278 Investigate an aspect of New Zealand music 2 4 Total possible credits 41

-This course continues student's development as performers both as individuals and in groups.

-Students will compose original music and develop theoretical and aural skills.

-Students will also develop research and presentation skills through investigating an aspect of New Zealand music.
+Music Level 2 12MUS Entry Criteria: Students are required to have completed Level 1 Music Students with previous formal music training or performance experience may enter this level at the discretion of the HOD Music AS No. Descriptor Level Internally Assessed Credits Externally Assessed Credits Making Music HOD: Mr Jonny White 91270 Perform two substantial pieces of music as a featured soloist 2 6 Level 2 Music covers all 91274 Perform a substantial piece of music as a featured soloist on a second instrument 2 3 the main aspects of both 91272 Demonstrate ensemble skills by performing a substantial piece of music as a member of a group 2 4 academic and practical music including performance, composition, aural, theory 91271 Compose two substantial pieces of music 2 6 91275 Demonstrate aural understanding through written representation 2 4 and history.
+Music Studies 91276 Demonstrate knowledge of conventions in a range of music scores 2 4 91277 Demonstrate understanding of two substantial contrasting music works 2 6 91273 Devise an instrumentation for an ensemble 2 4 91278 Investigate an aspect of New Zealand music 2 4 Total possible credits 41 Students will co ntinues student's development as performers both as individuals and in groups. ompose original music and develop theoretical and aural skills. so develop research and presentation skills through investigating an aspect of New Zealand mu sic.
+Where does this course lead?
 To Level 3 Music.

-Instrumental/Vocal lessons are compulsory, \$350 for the year.
+Cost: Instrumental/\ /ocal lessons are compulsory, \$350 for the year.